Office of Elementary and Secondary Education, Department of Education.

 (b) Student data representing two years of school-level implementation of the Reading First program, along with baseline data from the year preceding implementation.

-Specifically, the SEA's application must demonstrate that an increasing percentage of third-grade students in the schools served by the local educational agencies that receive Reading First funds are reaching the proficient level in reading for each of two consecutive years in each of the following categories—
+Specifically, the SEA's application must demonstrate that an increasing percentage of third-grade students in the schools served by the LEAs that receive Reading First funds are reaching the proficient level in reading for each of two consecutive years in the following categories—

 (a) Economically disadvantaged students;